Voyage Across the 2HDM Type-II with Magellan: Bounds on the 2HDM Type-II

 This result is visualised in the scatter plots of Fig.~\ref{fig:2HDm_mABound}, where we display the $(m_H, m_A)$ parameter space.
 The blue dots represent the alignment region while the red ones refer to the wrong-sign scenario.
 In these plots, we enforce the experimental bounds coming from \HiggsSignals and EWPOs plus the theoretical constraints discussed above.
 We moreover set the lower bound on the charged Higgs mass at 600 GeV.
 In the left plot, one can see that very few points are left in the alignment region at low $m_A$.
 Those few are characterised by very small values of $\tan\beta$, as discussed previously.
 If we superimpose the \HiggsBounds limits, even these remaining points disappear.

 The global picture is shown in the right plot of Fig.~\ref{fig:2HDm_mABound}.
 There one can see that, in the alignment limit of the 2HDM, the pseudoscalar state is required to be rather heavy: $m_A \ge 350$ GeV.
 Only in the wrong-sign scenario, it can in principle have a mass as light as $m_A \simeq$ 150 GeV (see red dots), when $Z_7$ is rather large and positive definite as shown in Fig.~\ref{fig:2HDm_Theory}.
 This latter feature is the result of the effects coming from the perturbativity enforcement.
 This picture depends however on the limit that could be in future set on the charged Higgs mass.
 Raising the $m_{H^\pm}$ limit pushes the lower bound on $m_A$ further up, in the alignment scenario.
 In the wrong-sign domain, one can still have light CP-odd Higgs masses at the price of stretching $Z_7$ towards large and positive values, $Z_7\ge 1$, typically.
 This is in agreement with the findings given in Ref.~\cite{Bernon:2015wef}.
 Here, we have added a more detailed analysis of the effects coming from the individual constraints, highlighting in particular the role of the stability requirement on the scalar potential in setting a lower bound on the CP-odd Higgs mass in the alignment scenario.

-In this section, we have described framework and tools to extract the portion of the 2HDM Type-II parameter space that is allowed by the present experimental constraints (summarised by \HiggsSignals, EWPOs and \HiggsBounds) and the theoretical requirements.
+In this section, we have described the framework and tools to extract the portion of the 2HDM Type-II parameter space that is allowed by the present experimental constraints (summarised by \HiggsSignals, EWPOs and \HiggsBounds) and the theoretical requirements.
 We are now ready to discuss the possibilities that \Magellan, the global scan tool we are presenting in this paper, offers to interpret the LHC data coming from a variety of up-to-date analyses within this specific model we are focussing on, the 2HDM Type-II.